annmcnamara/Web-Design-Challenge/README.md

 * Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.
 * Is responsive (using media queries).
 The nav must have behavior as the screenshots  ["Navigation Menu" section](#navigation-menu) (notice the background color change).

 The website is be deployed to GitHub pages.
+The link is <a href = "https://annmcnamara.github.io/Web-Design-Challenge/index.html">https://annmcnamara.github.io/Web-Design-Challenge/index.html></a>

 ### Considerations